 Students are encouraged to work with their advisors to find courses within these disciplines that are of most interest.

-All students at Dominican are required to fulfill the General Education requirements.
-These requirements are outlined and kept current in the University Catalog.
+All students at Dominican are required to fulfill the General Education requirements (coming soon).
+These requirements are outlined and kept current in the University Catalog (coming soon).
 However, transfer units from other college-accredited institutions may apply and are evaluated on a case-by-case basis.

 If you are a transfer student, be sure to collect documentation on courses you have already taken at other schools.
 Entrance exams will also help your advisor and the registrar determine which classes are most appropriate for your learning level.